NitBravoA92/recipe-app/README.md

 ### Prerequisites
 In order to run this project you need to have:

-- Installed Ruby and Rails.
+- Installed Ruby (v 3.2.2).
+- Installed PostgreSQL.
 - If you're using Windows, have installed WSL.
 - If you're using MacOS, an option is using UTM.